 A qualified Opportunity Fund is an investment vehicle that is set up as either a partnership or corporation for investing in eligible property that is located in an Opportunity Zone and that utilizes the investor’s gains from a prior investment for funding the Opportunity Fund.

 Do I need to live in an Opportunity Zone to take advantage of the tax benefits?

 No. You can get tax benefits, even if you don’t live, work or have a business in an Opportunity Zone.
 All you need to do is invest in a Qualified Opportunity Fund.

 How does a taxpayer become certified as a Qualified Opportunity Fund?

-To become a Qualified Opportunity Fund, an eligible taxpayer self certifies.
+To become a Qualified Opportunity Fund, an eligible taxpayer self-certifies.
 (Thus, no approval or action by the IRS is required.)
-To self-certify, a taxpayer merely completes a form (which will be released in the summer of 2018) and attaches that form to the taxpayer’s federal income tax return for the taxable year.
+To self-certify, a taxpayer merely completes a form and attaches it to the taxpayer’s federal income tax return for the taxable year.
 (The return must be filed timely, taking extensions into account.)

 How can I get more information about Opportunity Zones?

 The US Treasury has released Proposed Regulations on Opportunity Zones Designed to Incentivize Investment in American Communities.
 A copy of the proposed guidelines can be viewed HERE.